tableau/extensions-api/docs/trex_contributing.md

 2. Host your node app on Heroku.

     If your extension contains a sever component, like the Node Proxy sample, you can host your extension for free on Heroku.
-There are certain usage restrictions; for example their free tier requires the extension to be offline for a few hours a day.
+There are certain usage restrictions; for example, their free tier requires the extension to be offline for a few hours a day.

     Check out their tutorial for more details: